Cover for "Else": the unnecessary expression

 "Else": the unnecessary expression

-First time I was using PHP Mess Detector (a PHP Quality Tool), I was very surprise.
+The first time I was using PHP Mess Detector (a PHP Quality Tool), I was very surprised.
 Because, when I type an Else expression, it raises an error which it said: “An if expression with an else branch is never necessary”.
 What the f***, I have never seen something like this before.

 Solution 1: reorder your code